Wanna know how to keep you sane, and stay “same sane” with twins?

 Consider the fact that you used to be sane before you had twins.

-Now, let’s face that twins are at their 3.
-What a lovely age, I would say.
+Now, twins are at their 3.
+After all, it’s a lovely age, I would say.
 And it is, it really is.
 Fun is a tiny word to describe it.
-But I also say, only now, after three years, I can say they have a full night of sleep and I can easily breathe, finally.
-The night is mine and she adores me!
+But I also say, only now, after three years, I can say they have a full night of sleep and I can easily breathe.
+Finally, the night is mine and she adores me!

 And what did I do in all these three years, drowsy and exhausted, to keep myself still and often energized?